alexey-kostylev/Robot/Readme.md

 ## How to run the project

-Goto the project directory and run the following command
+Goto the project directory and run the following command  from command line:
 ```bash
 dotnet build
 ```